 Four volunteers of the Kirwin International Relief Foundation (KIRF) headed to Washington, DC on January 16 to provide assistance for homeless children to heed President-Elect Obama’s request for Americans to do a community service project to honor the spirit of the Martin Luther King, Jr. holiday.
 He called it a National Day of Service.
 While in DC they also attended the inauguration.

-On the Saturday before the Inauguration, the Kirwins met up with volunteers for the a local Target and Best Buy to purchase wish list items for the Homeless Children’s Playtime Project non-profit that serves homeless children at several Washington, DC transitional living shelters.
-The Kirwins’ two children helped the volunteers chose the best toys and art supplies—stuff that they know kids like.
+On the Saturday before the Inauguration, the Kirwins met up with volunteers at the local Target and Best Buy to purchase wish list items for the Homeless Children’s Playtime Project.
+The HCPP is a non-profit that serves homeless children at several Washington, DC transitional living shelters.
+The Kirwins’ two children helped the volunteers choose the best toys and art supplies—stuff that they know kids like.
 Carpooling with the volunteers they delivered about six shopping carts of needed educational toys, art supplies and furnishings to a local shelter later that day.
-The Kirwins and their children returned to the shelter on Wednesday and helped build some play structures and played with the kids.
+The Kirwins and their children returned to the shelter on Wednesday and helped build some play structures and also played with the kids.
 Ironically, the shelter’s Playtime was closed on the National Day of Service for the Martin Luther King, Jr. holiday.